zelongc/goggle_detection_hard_neg_mining/readme.md

-# goggle detetion with HOG + SVM + Hard Neg Training
+# Goggle detetion with HOG + SVM + Hard Neg Training

-### Author: Zelong Cong   University of Melbonrne
+### Author: Zelong Cong ,University of Melbonrne
 ### Date:   1st June, 2017
+## overview
+This is an application built to detect human and identify whether he/she is wearing a pair of goggles from the image.
+Two models, for Human and goggle, were used in the application.
+I tested the Haar and the HOG descriptor using Adaboost and LinearSVM respectively, plus the model comes with Opencv3.2.0

 ## Evironments: